unibz-core/Scior-Tester/README.md

-# OntCatOWL-Catalog-Tester
+# Scior-Catalog-Tester

-Software used for testing OntCatOWL using the OntoUML/UFO Catalog
+Software used for testing Scior using the OntoUML/UFO Catalog

 # Tests